Sanchochx/coffee_bros/context/user_stories.md

 **Acceptance Criteria:**
 - [ ] Pygame is installed and imported successfully
 - [ ] Game window opens at 800x600 resolution
-- [ ] Window title displays "Sancho Bros"
+- [ ] Window title displays "Coffee Bros"
 - [ ] Game loop runs at consistent 60 FPS
 - [ ] Window can be closed using the X button or ESC key
 - [ ] Black background is displayed initially